 “This is one of the best events of the year as far as bringing people out from the whole community,” said Bruce Burkett, a pastor at Lighthouse Baptist Church in Cortez.

 Two new categories have been added: band and a people’s choice award for floats.
-Spectators will vote for the latter, many of whom were already setting up chairs and bundling in blankets an hour before the march began.
+Spectators voted for the latter.
+Many were already setting up chairs and bundling in blankets an hour before the march began.

 Michelle Morris, a longtime organizer with the Four Corners Board of Realtors, said in past years, onlookers have said “I wish so and so had won.”

-“This way people can put in their two cents worth,” she said.
+“This way people can put in their two cents worth,” she said of the new public voting opportunity.

 “And feel like they’re a part of it instead of just having the judges choose,” said Breezy Obletz-Kingery, Four Corners Board of Realtors president and host of the event’s YouTube livestream.